 Participating in medical and physical care

-Gather information about the patient’s diagnosis, treatment, and prognosis (the chance of recovery).
+Gather details about the patient’s diagnosis, treatment, and prognosis, which is the chance of recovery.
 As a caregiver, learn more about cancer, including the patient’s type of cancer .
 Many patient advocacy groups also can provide information related to specific cancers.
-Ask the doctor about other reliable resources.
-In addition, you may want to keep a medical journal, which can include the patient’s medical appointments, test results, medications and dosages, symptoms and side effects, new questions between appointments, and names and numbers for resources.
+Ask the doctor about other trusted resources.
+In addition, you may want to keep a record of medical appointments, test results, medications and dosages, symptoms and side effects, questions, and names and numbers for resources.
 Find out more about managing a patient’s care .

 Be an advocate.
 Take an active role in the patient's medical care.
 If possible, go with him or her to all medical appointments.
 It is helpful to write down questions for the doctor beforehand and to write down answers.
 In addition, give the doctor any new information that helps him or her make informed decisions.
 Learn more about communicating with the doctor .

 Learn how to provide proper physical care.
-If a person requires physical care—such as bathing, dressing, feeding, using the toilet, and grooming—consider talking with a health care professional, or watching health care videos, or reading manuals or books that explain how to do these tasks.
-You may also want to hire professional help for these tasks.
+Some patients may need you to provide physical care such as bathing, dressing, feeding, using the toilet, and grooming.
+For help, talk with the health care team, watch health care videos, or read manuals or books that explain how to do these tasks.
+You may also want to hire professional help for these tasks if possible.

 Addressing legal and financial issues

-Ask about being assigned an insurance case manager.
-Many insurance companies will assign a representative to help manage insurance concerns for a person with a serious illness.
-This representative can be a resource for determining which benefits are covered, deciding whether arrangements can be made to access out-of-plan benefits for medically necessary care, finding available home care, or troubleshooting insurance problems.
+Ask for an insurance case manager.
+Many insurance companies will assign a person to help manage insurance concerns for a person with a serious illness.
+This person can help you learn what is covered by insurance, how to handle insurance issues, and find home care.
 Learn more about health insurance .

 Determine financial status.
 Providing care for a person who is seriously ill can be financially challenging.
-For services that cannot be provided by family members—such as medical, pharmaceutical, or therapeutic services—determine who will perform these services and how they will be paid.
+Ask who will perform medical services and how specific services, such as medications or therapy, will be paid.
 Knowing the financial status of the patient can help guide future health care choices.
 Some community organizations may provide financial assistance for caregiving-related and treatment issues .

 Have legal documents in place.
 Legal documents called advance directives are an effective, legally binding way to communicate a patient's wishes.
-More importantly, a health care proxy (a person who can legally make health care decisions on another person’s behalf) can be designated to speak for the patient when he or she is unable to do so.
-Identifying a health care proxy is an important decision that should be made at an early stage and communicated to the professionals involved in care.
-Other documents, such as a durable power of attorney for health care and a living will, may also be needed.
+A health care proxy is a person who can legally make health care decisions on another person’s behalf.
+A health care proxy can be designated to speak for the patient when he or she cannot.